sugwg/bns-eos-nggw/README.md

 ## Funding

-This work is supported by NSF awards PHY-2011655(AB, DAB, KK), PHY-2207264 and PHY-2116686(DAB, RS).
+This work is supported by NSF awards PHY-2011655(AB, DAB), PHY-2207264(DAB), PHY-2309240 (AHN, KK, DAB) and PHY-2116686(RS).
 Computations were supported through computational resources provided by Syracuse University.